 - contact your family doctor or St. Michael's doctor or nurse immediately

 - call 911 or go to the nearest Emergency Room

 If we find that you need special blood, you will get a wallet card on discharge.

 Letter from the hospital

 After you leave the hospital, we will send you a letter if you received a transfusion during your hospital stay.
-This is just to keep you informed about your treatment.
-Keep this letter with your medical records, and feel free to share it with your primary care physician.
+This letter is for information only.
+Keep this letter with your medical records, and feel free to share it with your family doctor.

 - Your doctor, surgeon, nurse practitioner or nurse

 - Patient blood management coordinators, extension 6733 or 3036